Orthodox Tewahedo music: Saint Yared

 The 6th century Aksumite composer Yared invented Deggua or hymnary.
 During this period, hymns have been added by various composers.
 Yared's assumption to the Heaven were imparted to Mezegeba Deggua (Treasury of Plainsongs).
 In this part, he invented three mode of chanting used by the Church: Geez, Ezil, Araray.

 Besides Deggua, there are collections of hymns such as "Praise of Mary" and the "Organ of the Virgin" or "organ of Praises".
 These are collections of hymns of Virgin Mary arranged in different days of the week.
 "Psalter of Christ" is another similar collection.
-The Antiphony of the church is known as Meweset (Answers), consists of anthems of special festivals through out the year.
+The Antiphony of the church is known as Meweset (Answers), consists of anthems of special festivals throughout the year.
 Meraf also another hymn or chant dedicated for festivals of the year.
 Qene is form of hymns or poems which is extemporized, while Selam and Melkea also used optionally.

 In the music of church, instruments include tsenatsil, a type of sistrum, kebero, a large drum and hand bell is typical.
 Three modes are used: Ge'ez for (ordinary days), Ezel for fast days and during Lent, and Araray is for principal feasts.